greatericontop/TheDark/SETUP.md

       max: 100000.0
 ```

+## Scoreboard

+This is optional, but you can display the round number and number of zombies alive on the scoreboard.

+Use the following PlaceholderAPI placeholders:
+- `%thedark_round%` - current round number
+- `%thedark_enemiesleft%` - number of zombies currently alive

 ## Building your own map

 This part is optional, but keep reading if you want to build your own map!